uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 As an output, we only want to load (and save to file):

-* Flow Direction (raster)
 * Channels (shapefile)
 * Drainage basins (shapefile) (to differentiate the two "Drainage basins" options, you can check what format it saves the file as)

 This is an example of **creating vector data from raster data**!

 We can now play with the symbology for those elements.
-For example, try using different colours for each basin, by classifying by ID.
+For example, try using different colours for each basin, by classifying by ID, or make the fill transparent so you can see the colours of the layer underneath.
+You can also make the borders more obvious, and change the colour and thickness of the channels.

 ## 3D maps

-A 3D viewer are integrated in QGIS: `View > New 3D Map View`
+A 3D viewer is integrated in QGIS: `View > New 3D Map View`

 In the 3D map window, make sure to first: